akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 Tagging is useful in practice to build queries that lead to other data representations or aggregations of these event streams that can more directly serve user queries – known as building the “read side” in @ref[CQRS](cqrs.md) based applications.

-Creating read side projections is possible through [Akka Projection](https://doc.akka.io/docs/akka-projection/current/) or through direct usage of the @ref[events by tag queries](../persistence-query.md#eventsbytag-and-currenteventsbytag).
+Creating read side projections is possible through @extref[Akka Projections](akka-projection:) or through direct usage of the @ref[events by tag queries](../persistence-query.md#eventsbytag-and-currenteventsbytag).

 The tagging is invoked in each replicas, which requires some special care in using tags, or else the same event will be